MacPaw/cocoa-tools-cli/docs/Products/ImportSecrets.md

         aws:
           enginePath: "aws"               # Optional: Override defaultEnginePath
           role: "my-role"                 # Required: AWS role name
         keys:                             # Optional: Secret key names to fetch
           - "access_key"                  #           If not provided, or empty - will fetch all fields from the item.
           - "secret_key"
+        keysMap:                          # Optional.
+Keys mapping
+          access_key: ACCESS_KEY          #           Maps `access_key` to the `ACCESS_KEY`

 ```